PQYPLZXHGF/arcan/src/tools/netproxy/README.md

 # arcan-net

-This tool is the development sandbox for the arcan-net bridge used to link single clients over a network.
+This folder contains the subproject that provide per client net proxying for shmif- based clients.

-DISCLAIMER: This is in an early stage and absolutely not production ready now or anytime soon.
-Treat it like a sample of what is to come during the 0.6- series of releases - the real version will depend on the rendering protocol that will be derived from a packing format of the lua API, the serialization format used in TUI and A/V encoding formats to be decided (likely h264-lowlatency for game content, AV1 for bufferable media if hw gets fast enough, zstd for uncompressed blob transfers, Open3DGC for 3dvobj data etc).
+DISCLAIMER:This is in an early stage and absolutely not production ready now or anytime soon.
+Treat it like a sample of what will come during the 0.6- series of releases or look at the TODO for things to help out with.

-There are two modes to building this tool, a 'simple' (arcan-netpipe) and the "real" but defunct (arcan-net) and disabled.

-Arcan-netpipe uses some unspecified channel for transmission, e.g. piping via SSH and so on.
-As such, is has rather low performance and the communication is otherwise unprotected.
-It is valuable for testing, development and debugging/fault-injection - and for quick and dirty bridging.
-It can also only bridge a single client per instance.

-Arcan-net is just stubs/defunct experiments at the moment, the intention is to build on UDT as a low-latency UDP based transport but will not be given any consideration until netpipe is fully working as the a12- state machine manager need to be really robust before going further.

-# Use

-Arcan netpipe version (testing example, act as a local MiM proxy):

-    ./arcan-netpipe -t -s mycon &
-		ARCAN_CONNPATH=mycon afsrv_terminal

-Forwarding a local client:

-    ./arcan-netpipe -s mycon -x ssh user@host arcan-netpipe -c -s localcon

-Note that a connection point need to be specified on both sides.

-Forwarding a remote client:

-    ./arcan-netpipe -c -x ssh user@host arcan-netpipe -s mycon -x afsrv_terminal

-Or you can manually setup fifos, client/server etc.:

-    mkfifo c cl_in
-		mkfifo c cl_out
-		cat cl_in | arcan-netpipe -c | cl_out
-		cat cl_out |arcan-netpipe -s mycon | cl_in
+Two binaries are produced by building this tool.
+The 'simple' netpipe is managed unencrypted over FIFOs that the caller manages.
+The more complex netproxy is currently built on TCP as a transport layer and do symmetric encryption and authentication using pre-shared credentials.

+Netpipe is primarily used for local development and testing, while proxy has not yet evolved to a sufficient standard.

 # Todo

-This subproject will stretch until the end of the 0.6 series topic, with some sharing likely to be done with the afsrv\_net (i.e. the underlying protocol, and state machine, a12, used along with some service discovery feature and better scripting API integration).
+The following are basic expected TODO points and an estimate as to where on the timeline the respective features will be developed/available.

 Milestone 1 - basic features (0.5.x)

 - [x] Basic API
 - [x] Control
-- [x] Netpipe working
+- [x] Netpipe
+- [ ] Raw binary descriptor transfers
+- [ ] Client multiplexing
+- [ ] arcan-netproxy (TCP)
 - [x] Uncompressed Video / Video delta
 - [ ] Uncompressed Audio / Audio delta
 - [x] Compressed Video
 	-  [x] x264
 	-  [x] xor-PNG
-- [ ] Raw binary descriptor transfers
 - [ ] Subsegments
-- [ ] Client multiplexing
-- [ ] Socket support (disable Nagle)
-- [ ] Basic authentication
+- [ ] Basic authentication / Cipher (blake+chaha20)
-- [ ] Cipher

 Milestone 2 - closer to useful (0.6.x)